tenevn/tenevn.github.io/_pages/research.md

 </p>
 <b>Optimal Echo Chambers</b> (with [Gabriel Martinez](https://gabriel-martinez-roa.github.io/))<br>
 [latest draft December 2022](https://arxiv.org/abs/2010.01249) <br>
+When learning from others, people often focus their attention on those with similar views.
+This is often attributed to flawed reasoning, and thought to slow learning and polarize beliefs.
+However, we show that echo chambers are a rational response to uncertain information quality, and can improve learning and reduce disagreement.
+Furthermore, broadening the range of views someone is exposed to can backfire, slowing their learning by making them less responsive to the views of others.
+A Bayesian decision maker learns about the world by first selecting a set of information sources and then observing a signal from one of them.
+If some sources are more accurate than others but it's not clear which, sampling the signals close to one's prior expectation is more informative, as they are more likely high quality.
+The optimal echo chamber balances the credibility of views similar to one's own against the usefulness of those further away.

 <b>Social Connections and Racial Wage Inequality</b> <br>
 [latest draft May 2020](https://osf.io/vm82w/) *(previously titled [Social Capital and Racial Inequality](https://sites.google.com/site/nicholastenev/tenev_JMP.pdf))* <br>